margelo/react-native-release-profiler/README.md

 Asynchronously stops the Hermes Profiling Session, and saves the file in a cache or downloads directory if `saveInDownloadsDirectory` is `true`.

 Returns the path of the saved profile.

-> [!WARNING]
-> Since browsers don't have a direct access to the file system, the path will be always an empty string.
-Please, use the `saveInDownloadsDirectory` parameter to save the profile in the downloads directory.

 ## Contributing